VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/QuickStart.md

 Next steps:
-- Define how often to run and make inferences, as well as what timerange to use to train the model in the[scheduler](https://docs.victoriametrics.com/anomaly-detection/components/scheduler/) section of a config file.
+- Define how often to run and make inferences in the [scheduler](https://docs.victoriametrics.com/anomaly-detection/components/scheduler/) section of a config file.
 - Setup the datasource to read data from in the [reader](https://docs.victoriametrics.com/anomaly-detection/components/reader/) section.
 - Specify where and how to store anomaly detection metrics in the [writer](https://docs.victoriametrics.com/anomaly-detection/components/writer/) section.
 - Configure built-in models parameters according to your needs in the [models](https://docs.victoriametrics.com/anomaly-detection/components/models/) section.